symfony/symfony-docs/messenger/message-recorder.rst

 .. index::
     single: Messenger; Record messages; Transaction messages

-Transactional Messages: Handle Events After CommandHandler Is Done
+Transactional Messages: Handle Events After CommandHandler is Done
 ==================================================================

 A message handler can ``dispatch`` new messages during execution, to either the same or